stjordanis/avalanche-testing/README.md

 Running Locally
 ---------------
 1. Clone this repository
-1. Run `scripts/full_rebuild_and_run.sh`
+1. Run `scripts/full_rebuild_and_run.sh` and wait for it to finish (which will take a while)

-In your Docker engine you'll now see:
-* A set of running Docker containers representing the nodes of the test networks
-* A set of stopped Docker containers for the test controllers, one for each test
+This command will spin up multiple Docker containers during its operation, and you can examine container logs via either your Docker engine dashboard GUI or the `docker container ls` and `docker container logs`.

+NOTE: The Ava E2E test suite defaults to running 4 tests in parallel to speed up test suite execution time.
+If your machine has less cores, you should reduce this parallelism to _at maximum_ the number of cores on your machine, else the extra context-switching will slow down test execution and potentially cause spurious failures.
+To set the paralleism, pass the `--parallelism=N` argument to `full_rebuild_and_run.sh` (where "N" is the desired number of threads).

-You can now run `scripts/run.sh` to re-run the testing suite, using whatever arguments you like.
-To see the full list of supported arguments, pass in the `--help` flag to the `run.sh` script.
+Once `full_rebuild_and_run.sh` has finished, you can now execute `scripts/run.sh` to re-run the testing suite without needing to rebuild. `run.sh` will accept arguments to modify test suite execution; to see the full list of supported arguments, pass in the `--help` flag.

 Developing Locally
 ------------------